-- provide an outline of the complaints process at Gladstone Park Secondary College so that parents and members of the community are informed of how they can raise complaints or concerns about issues arising at our school - ensure that all complaints regarding Gladstone Park Secondary College are managed in a timely, effective, fair and respectful manner.
+- provide an outline of the complaints process at Gladstone Park Secondary College so that students, parents and members of the community are informed of how they can raise complaints or concerns about issues arising at our school - ensure that all complaints and concerns regarding Gladstone Park Secondary College are managed in a timely, effective, fair and respectful manner.

-This policy relates to complaints brought by parents, carers, students or members of our school community and applies to all matters relating to our school.
-In some limited instances, we may need to refer you to another Department of Education and Training process where there are different mechanisms in place to review certain decisions, for example, expulsion appeals.
+This policy relates to complaints brought by students, parents, carers or members of our school community and applies to all matters relating to our school.

+In some limited instances, we may need to refer a complainant to another policy or area if there are different processes in place to the manage the issue including: